Beyond Dry January: Annie Grace gives tips to stay alcohol free for longer

 Annie Grace knows all too well the hold alcohol can have over you and was once a two-bottles-of-wine-a-night woman.
 She now helps others take control of their relationship with alcohol whether they want to cut down or give up for good.

-Why would you encourage people to continue going dry for more than a month?
+Why would you encourage people to go dry for more than a month?

 “I always say the best way to get firmly back into the driver’s seat in your relationship with alcohol is to go through an entire calendar year of events without drinking,” Annie says.
 “That doesn’t mean you have to be completely dry, it means doing all the things you used to associate with alcohol like going to birthday parties, New Year’s Eve, sporting events or vacations without drinking alcohol.